nicklutsko/nicklutsko.github.io/_posts/2020-02-02-Historical-Warming-Climate-Sensitivity.md

 Something that's been bothering me then, is how we can reconcile what these two different approaches are telling us about Earth’s climate sensitivity.
 Is there something fundamentally wrong with one of them?
 Or are they consistent in some non-obvious way?

-At a first pass, the cloud-based emergent constraint framework is difficult to unpack.
+<p>At a first pass, the cloud-based emergent constraint framework is difficult to unpack.
 It seems pretty robust that we can take measures of low cloud variability -- let’s summarize them all by a quantity \(C\) -- and correlate them across models with climate sensitivity.
 So we have:
 $$
 ECS = \alpha \times C.
 $$
 If we measure \(C\), and take \(\alpha\) from models, we can estimate Earth’s ECS.
 But it’s hard (impossible?) to say whether the co-efficient \(\alpha\) is the same for the real world as it is in models.
 If you are inclined to believe the historical warming rates more, you could just not believe in the model \(\alpha\).
-But it would be hard to prove this either way.
+But it would be hard to prove this either way.</p>

 Going back to the constraints based on historical warming rates, I do think there are at least 2 reasons to be suspicious: